 Step-By-Step Instruction for Adding Lazy Load effect to Your images

 In this part of the article, we will tell you how to use both Lazy Load and BJ Lazy Load plugins in order to add images to your website via WordPress.
-In the case with Lazy Load and BJ Lazy Load plugins, you should first install them by saving them on your device.
+In the case of Lazy Load and BJ Lazy Load plugins, you should first install them by saving them on your device.
 Once activated, you need to complete the following steps.

 - open WordPress settings menu